covid-at-home/covid-at-home/level2.md

 ### Contact lenses

 Even when you are not that ill yet, it is much better to use glasses if you have them, and stop routinely putting in contact lenses in the morning.
-You do not want to touch your eyes more than you have to because they may get [infected](https://icrcat.com/en/coronavirus-and-conjunctivitis/), and if and when you do get more ill, you do not want to risk forgetting that you have them in.
+You do not want to touch your eyes more than you have to because they may get [infected](https://icrcat.com/en/coronavirus-and-conjunctivitis/).
+If and when you do get more ill, you do not want to risk forgetting that you have them in.

 ### Get healthy again

+- **Rest as much as you need to**.
+Tiredness is a common symptom.
+Let your body use its energy to fight for health.
+Do the bare minimum of everything else.

 - **Treat fever with care**.
   - Treat pain and fever with over-the-counter medication at the recommended safe dosages.
 Use paracetamol if you can.